CSDb help / documentation|

 - Managing information about Releases:

-- if possible, use D64 Images when uploading C64 files. (you can ZIP d64 files if you wish to save some bandwidth). please refrain from using plain binaries (.prg files) and use D64 even for single file releases - this is a measure to preserve the original filename(s).
+- If possible, use D64 Images when uploading C64 files. please refrain from using plain binaries (.prg files) and use D64 even for single file releases - this is a measure to preserve the original filename(s).
 Other kinds of emulator images that also preserve the original filenames (like T64 and P00) are ok too, but still consider converting them to D64 - or atleast do not create new ones.
 By all means avoid zipcode/sixpack/lynx files, they are a pain to deal with.

-- you are encouraged to upload a screenshot aswell. and after adding it, check again if you didnt forget to upload
+- You are encouraged to upload a screenshot aswell.
+Screenshots should be pixel exact without filters (in Vice use the built in ALT+C command).
+After adding it, check again if you didnt forget to upload

 the respective fields empty.